CrazyCreature24/AMDL-Library/README.md

-# My-STL-Library
+# ADML-Library

-This is me creating my own STL library clone
+This is me creating my own STL library clone for me to use.

 The libraries that currently exist are: